 Once you have your prizes, sell raffle tickets for the bingo night.
-The more tickets a bingo-player has, the more likely they’ll be to win the basket of their choice.
-If you’re struggling with basket ideas, try themes like a spa basket, fruit basket, picnic basket, or a coffee basket.
+The more tickets a bingo player has, the more likely they’ll be to win the basket of their choice.
+If you’re struggling with basket ideas, try themes like a spa basket, fruit basket, picnic basket, or coffee basket.

 The main difference between a typical road race and a virtual race: a virtual race can be run anywhere.
 Set a date for your race and have your out-of-town members mark it on their calendars.
-Set up a crowdfunding page and a way for members to make pledges.
+Set up a giving portal as a way for members to make pledges.